 The subject reviews the major theories and practices in the field of industrial and organisational psychology.
 In the industrial psychology section attention is given to selection and to staff training and development with emphasis on job analysis, the use of test procedures including assessment centres, interviewing, decision strategies and training.
 In the organisational psychology section attention is given to the social psychology of the workplace including motivation, leadership and change facilitation.
 This subject emphasises the scientist-practitioner approach.

 |Faculty||Faculty of Society & Design|

-1. Demonstrate understanding of major concepts and historical trends in organisational psychology, and knowledge of the theoretical and empirical bases underpinning evidence approaches to psychological intervention.
+1. Demonstrate understanding of major concepts and historical trends in organisational psychology.